One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 He wants to save for a trip overseas, maybe start investing, and increase his regular sadaqah.

-But he can never quite figure out how much he should save.
+But he can never figure out how much he should save.
 Or how much he can spend.
-Every dollar in his checking account feels simultaneously spendable and spoken for.
+Every dollar in his chequing account feels simultaneously spendable and spoken for.

 The Conversations I Keep Having